g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 A little, light, and model-like [CSS](https://en.wikipedia.org/wiki/CSS) platform configured to expedient front-end growth by the way it has a set of several elements and standby categories.
 For web users, [Lightning CSS](https://lightningcss.dev/) was designed with speedy tailoring to build today’s interfaces in the shortest time.
 Modern web development workflows are almost incomplete without build tools like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Gulp](https://gulpjs.com/), and [Rollup](https://rollupjs.org/) because of their diverse applications.
 These build tools help automate repetitive tasks, saving time while enhancing collaboration among developers.

 This guide looks into how these build tools can be used effectively with Lightning CSS to optimize development efficiency and the user experience.
-When we look at the tools individually, we realize that they are designed differently to suit specific project needs or developer choices.
+When we look at the tools individually, we realize they are designed differently to suit specific project needs or developer choices.
 By knowing them well enough and what they can do, developers can use Lightning CSS to create applications that are fast-loading and compatible with various screen sizes.

 ## What is Lightning CSS?
 The Lightning CSS framework makes front-end development quicker and easier.
 The framework has all the necessary components and classes, which can increase  the productivity of a project by making it faster and more efficient.
 The most important things are the flexible grid system that works on any device, custom components you can modify yourself, and classes for repeating tasks like styling forms and buttons.
 Lightning CSS is focused on simplicity, flexibility, and efficiency, making it suitable for the fast and efficient building of modern responsive web interfaces.

 ## Understanding Build Tools
 Modern web development relies on indispensable build tools as they help automate processes and make work better.
-Such build tools as Gulp, Webpack, Parcel, and Rollup have revolutionized web development since they address an array of issues ranging from bundling assets to minifying JavaScript files.
+Such build tools as Gulp, Webpack, Parcel, and Rollup have revolutionized web development since they address issues ranging from bundling assets to minifying JavaScript files.

-Build tools simplify the handling of assets and dependencies by packing them up in optimized bundles ready to be deployed, which lowers the number of HTTP requests needed to load a webpage, which in turn makes it perform better.
-When several CSS or [JavaScript](https://www.javascript.com/) documents are merged into one document, those tools used in making packages assist in decreasing the time it takes for a page to load in addition to boosting the responsiveness of the site.
+Build tools simplify the handling of assets and dependencies by packing them up in optimized bundles ready to be deployed, which lowers the number of HTTP requests needed to load a webpage, which makes it perform better.
+When several CSS or [JavaScript](https://www.javascript.com/) documents are merged into one document, those tools used in making packages assist in decreasing the time it takes for a page to load boosting the responsiveness of the site.

-In addition, the building tools can pre-process various tasks,,, such as converting [Sass](https://sass-lang.com/) or [Less](https://lesscss.org/) stylesheets to CSS automatically, which would require a lot of time and result in errors after that.
+In addition, the building tools can pre-process various tasks,,, such as converting [Sass](https://sass-lang.com/) or [Less](https://lesscss.org/) stylesheets to CSS automatically, which would require a lot of time and result in errors.
 They also have features for sophisticated improvements, including reducing file sizes through the elimination of irrelevant characters and empty spaces, as well as tree shaking that helps enhance performance via the removal of redundant code.

 ### Why integrate Lightning CSS with Build Tools?
 When you try to integrate Lightning CSS with build tools such as Webpack, Parcel, Gulp, or Rollup, it will bring more merit to the developers.
-Such tools are used to automatically carry out various duties like bundling and optimizing CSS documents, there is less manual work done, and this will help prevent errors caused when managing stylesheets on your own.
+Such tools are used to automatically carry out various duties like bundling and optimizing CSS documents, there is less manual work done, which will help prevent errors caused when managing stylesheets on your own.

-On top of that, when building tools are used by software programmers, it becomes possible for them to make their cascading style sheets more modular, henceforth improving the ease with which they are organized within projects differing in size.
-Besides, incorporating tools such as Sass or Less enables advanced CSS characteristics and preprocessing capabilities while at the same time increasing productivity and maintainability.
+On top of that, when building tools are used by software programmers, it becomes possible for them to make their cascading style sheets more modular, therefore improving the ease with which they are organized within projects differing in size.
+Besides, incorporating tools like Sass or Less enables advanced CSS characteristics and preprocessing capabilities while increasing productivity and maintainability.

 Moreover, build tools guarantee a uniform linkage of CSS code across all browsers by taking care of browser-specific glitches automatically and prefixing poly fills, hence cross-browser compatibility.
 When we incorporate Lightning CSS into our build tools, it makes sense for project budgeting; otherwise, it gains efficiency at the expense of time spent on individual tasks and doing them separately.